2023 IBSC Annual Conference

 - Keep your workshop energetic and lively and “mix it up” as much as possible with various activities, sharp transitions, and delivery methods.

 - Remember this is important professional development for attendees.
-Would this workshop be something you would attend or recommend to your staff?
+Would you want to attend this workshop or recommend to your staff?

 - Opportunity to discuss, probe, and exchange is essential for workshops.
 Even if your workshop is a more traditional, direct presentation, provide ample time for discussion during the workshop and especially at the end.

 - Manage discussion effectively.
-Give as many delegates as you can an opportunity to participate, while keeping an eye on your running sheet.
+Give as many attendees as you can an opportunity to participate, while keeping an eye on your running sheet.
 Be prepared to ask questions to spark discussion and to direct the flow of discussion.
-If you use small-group discussion within the workshop, be clear and crisp in your instructions.
+If you use small-group discussion in the workshop, be clear and crisp in your instructions.

 - Leave time at the end to summarize what you have presented, reflect on ideas discussed, and thank attendees for their attention and contribution.
 Let them know how they can contact you.